ignaciocampo/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+1.The difference is that map() utilizes return values and actually returns a new Array of the same size.

 2. What is the difference between a function and a method?

+Functions are defined outside of classes, while Methods are defined inside of and part of classes.

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.